protobufjs/protobuf.js/README.md

 ## Schemas and code generation

-Use [`protobufjs-cli`](./cli/) to generate reflection bundles, static JavaScript code and TypeScript declarations.
+Use [`protobufjs-cli`](./cli/) to generate reflection bundles, static JavaScript code and TypeScript declarations, either directly with `pbjs` or through its optional `protoc-gen-pbjs` plugin.

 Reflection keeps schemas as descriptors and generates optimized functions at runtime.
 Static code emits the same optimized functions ahead of time.
 The main tradeoffs are how schemas are loaded, how bundle size scales with schema size, whether runtime code generation is allowed by your environment, and whether reflection metadata should remain available at runtime.